brainflow-dev/brainflow/docs/AskHelp.rst

 Issues
 --------

-First of all you need to specify BrainFlow version and OS which you use.
+First of all you need to run your code with:
-Also you should run BrainFlow with:

 .. code-block:: python

    enable_dev_board_logger ()

+After that make sure that:

+- you've specified BrainFlow version and OS version
+- you've attached all logs to your issue description
-And attach full log to your issue description.
+- you've provided steps or a simple example to reproduce your issue
-And finally, you have to provide steps to reproduce your problem or a simple script.

 Contributors
 -------------